By Marilyn Ferdinand

 13. Leslie Caron

 Leslie Caron was a lovely ballerina whose greatest gift was the feeling she put into her dance.
 I chose this clip to show that dance can be great without all the pyrotechnics we’ve become conditioned to expect.
-The final minute-thirty of this dance is gut-wrenching.

 She of the tiny waist, Vera-Ellen has a lightness to her dancing that makes tap dancing on her toes seem a logical extension of her comfort in the air.
 Every move she makes is finished, the mark of a flawlessly trained and dedicated dancer.